 Anyone who has attempted to claim a rebate or sign up for a class action lawsuit is familiar with the concept of “proof of purchase” being required.
 In short, a manufacturer wants to make sure you actually purchased and used their products before considering any type of settlement.
 When you are pursuing a claim in addition to possibly being required to provide proof of purchase, you must be prepared to provide proof of damages.
 Without documentation showing that you were actually hurt, you will have a difficult time proving that you are entitled to any form of compensation.

 Pursuing a product liability suit is time consuming, complicated, and not something that you should attempt on your own.
 Even if you believe that your case is straightforward, a large company with a team of professional lawyers can quickly pick apart your claim, leaving you in an extremely difficult position.
 Having an aggressive product liability attorney on your side is one way to combat the tricks some manufacturers utilize and helps you avoid making a serious error that could compromise your claim.
-The team at Hunter Morris, Attorney at Law is here to provide you with the zealous representation you deserve.
+Morris Law is here to provide you with the zealous representation you deserve.
 We work on your behalf to establish your claim and are able to handle your case every step of the way.
 Contact our Greenville, South Carolina office today to schedule your consultation so that we can begin providing you with the help you need.